Impact & Opinions | Tionchar & Tuairimí

 Welcome

-Cois Coiribe is University of Galway’s online platform for cutting-edge innovation and expert insights from our top academics, researchers and alumni.
-Cois Coiribe’s summer edition focuses on Global Impact.
+Cois Coiribe is University of Galway’s online platform for cutting-edge innovation and expert insights from our top academics, researchers, and alumni.
+In Cois Coiribe’s Summer Edition, In Focus, explore the Ryan Institute, the Irish Centre for Human Rights, and much more!
 Browse below to find out how University of Galway's research and community is globally interconnected in a rapidly changing world.

 Latest